 }

-Add the following code to your root file:
+Add the following to app/root.tsx:

 import {